play-co/gcif/README.md

 GCIF
 ====

-Game Closure Image Format : 1.2
+Game Closure Image Format : 1.2 PRERELEASE

 This is a lossless RGBA image format suited for mobile game sprite-sheets and other usage cases (such as webpages) where you want to compress tightly once,